-The annual pilgrimage, which began in 1983, begins at the Cathédrale Notre-Dame and ends at the Chartres Cathedral.
-The 62-miles journey takes place every year around the time of Pentecost and takes about three days for 8,000-10,000 pilgrims to finish.
+The annual pilgrimage, which began in 1983, begins at the Cathédrale Notre-Dame de Paris and ends at the Chartres Cathedral.
+The 62-mile journey takes place every year around the time of Pentecost and takes about three days for 8,000-10,000 pilgrims to finish.

-Typically completed barefoot, the Turas Colm Cille is a 3.4-mile pilgrimage path located in the Gleann Cholm Cille.
+Typically completed barefoot, the Turas Cholmcille is a 3.4-mile pilgrimage path located in Glencolmcille.
 Along the journey, pilgrims come across 15 stations that are all within different townlands.
-Visitors also have the chance to see St. Colm Cille’s own Church and Bed as well as a court tomb that was built around 3000 BC.
-The pilgrimage annually occurs on July 9th, the feast day of St. Colm Cille, though some of the stations can be visited year-round.
+Visitors also have the chance to see St. Colmcille’s own Church and Bed as well as a court tomb that was built around 3000 BC.
+The pilgrimage occurs annually on July 9th, the feast day of St. Colmcille, though some of the stations can be visited year-round.
 The entire trek takes around 4 to 5 hours to complete and is usually performed after midnight on what is known as the ‘Day of the Journey’ or when the Saint took his last breath.

-If those seeking an extended journey, look no further than the cross country Via Francigena route, which is one of the longest Catholic pilgrimages in Europe.
+For those seeking an extended journey, look no further than the cross-country Via Francigena route, which is one of the longest Catholic pilgrimages in Europe at 1,056 miles.
 Starting in Canterbury in England, visitors will then journey to France and Switzerland before arriving in Italy and wrapping up in Rome.

 In medieval times, it was an important road and pilgrimage route for any of those who wished to visit the Holy See and/or visit the tombs of the apostles Paul and Peter.
 Around 990 AD, Archbishop Sigeric traveled the entire route from Canterbury to Rome and then back again.
 He only documented his return journey, which consisted of 80 stages and 12 miles per day, so modern-day pilgrims often complete the route in reverse to follow Sigeric’s path.